fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/Get-AzureRemoteAppStartMenuProgram.md

 # Get-AzureRemoteAppStartMenuProgram

 ## SYNOPSIS
-Lists the Start Menu programs in an azure_2 RemoteApp collection.
+Lists the Start Menu programs in an Azure RemoteApp collection.

 ## SYNTAX